Children's Studies (CDST)

 Pre-requisites: junior standing.

 Child life specialists are traditionally employed in children’s hospitals however, the application of child life skills are increasingly being used in many non-traditional settings.
-Students will learn to apply conceptual child life to non-traditional settings, and gain an understanding of how they can use their skill set to expand the profession.
+Students learn to apply conceptual child life to non-traditional settings and gain an understanding of how they can use their skill set to expand the profession.
 Students must have a fundamental understanding of major developmental theories and theoretical frameworks of child life prior to taking this course.

 CDST 440.
 INTERNATIONAL CHILD LIFE.
 5 Credits.